-- ii.
-Bias correction: correcting biases of the outputs of atmospheric models is important as the biases tend to be large and hydrological flood model output shows sensitivity tends to them.
-In applying bias correction methods, it is usually assumed that the model biases of the past climate will remain the same in the future (Teutschbein and Seibert, 2003) although it is, of course, not possible to directly check this assumption.
+Correcting biases of the outputs of atmospheric models is important as the biases tend to be large and hydrological flood model output shows sensitivity to them.
+In applying bias correction methods, it is usually assumed that the model biases of the past climate will remain the same in the future (Teutschbein and Seibert, 2013), although it is not possible to check this assumption directly.
 Relationships between observed and simulated precipitation (and other climate variables) are therefore estimated for the reference period in the past and applied to the future.

-The bias correction methods differ in how these relationships are defined: - Local Intensity Scaling: a linear relationship between observed and simulated precipitation is defined for precipitation intensities larger than a threshold.
-The threshold is selected in a way to match observed and simulated wet day frequencies and the slope of the relationship is selected to match mean monthly precipitation (e.g. Schmidli et al., 2006). - Non-linear correction: a power law relationship between observed and simulated precipitation is assumed and the parameters are estimated to match observed and simulated mean monthly precipitation as well as the coefficient of variation of daily precipitation (Teutschbein and Seibert, 2012).
+The bias correction methods differ in how these relationships are defined:

+Local intensity scaling: a linear relationship between observed and simulated precipitation is defined for precipitation intensities larger than a threshold.
+The threshold is selected in a way to match observed and simulated wet day frequencies and the slope of the relationship is selected to match mean monthly precipitation (e.g. Schmidli et al., 2006).

-- Distribution Mapping (also quantile-quantile mapping): this is a nonparametric method in which the distribution of the simulated precipitation is transformed to match the distribution of the observed precipitation (e.g. Yang et al., 2010). - Teutschbein and Seibert (2012) and Chen et al. (2013) noted that the selection of the bias correction method could have a major effect on the flood simulations.
-They recommend distribution mapping because of their ability to generate realistic statistical characteristics, particularly for extreme events.
-However, bias corrections are sensitive to the reference period, the sampling of the seasonal cycle (Bosshard et al., 2011), do not usually account for cross-correlation between temperature and precipitation and for changes in the temporal structure of precipitation (Dahné et al., 2013; Donnelly et al., 2013), which may be relevant for flood simulations. - iii.
-Hydrological modelling: hydrological modelling generally assumes stationarity of the model parameters and the model structure.
+- Nonlinear correction: a power law relationship between observed and simulated precipitation is assumed and the parameters are estimated to match observed and simulated mean monthly precipitation as well as the coefficient of variation of daily precipitation (Teutschbein and Seibert, 2012). - Distribution mapping (also quantile-quantile mapping): this is a non-parametric method in which the distribution of the simulated precipitation is transformed to match the distribution of the observed precipitation (e.g. Yang et al., 2010).

+Teutschbein and Seibert (2012) and Chen et al. (2013) noted that the selection of the bias correction method can have a major effect on the flood simulations.
+They recommend distribution mapping because of its ability to generate realistic statistical characteristics, particularly for extreme events.
+However, bias corrections are sensitive to the reference period, the sampling of the seasonal cycle (Bosshard et al., 2011), and do not usually account for cross-correlation between temperature and precipitation and for changes in the temporal structure of precipitation (Dahné et al., 2013; Donnelly et al., 2013), which may be relevant for flood simulations.

+(iii) Hydrological modelling

+Hydrological modelling generally assumes stationarity of the model parameters and the model structure.
 Merz et al. (2011) noted that this assumption might constitute an important oversimplification.
-They calibrated a conceptual rainfall runoff model to six consecutive 5-yr periods for numerous catchments in Austria and found significant temporal changes in the calibrated parameters representing snow and soil moisture processes, which led to biases in the high flows of more than 30%.
+They calibrated a conceptual rainfall runoff model to six consecutive 5-year periods for numerous catchments in Austria and found significant temporal changes in the calibrated parameters representing snow and soil moisture processes, which led to biases in high flows of more than 30 %.
 They therefore recommended testing model stationarity based on the hydrological data of past decades.